 - Speaking in a friendly and professional manner

-Compared to surveys questions that skew positive answers, mystery shopping can provide informal opinions and feedback on a variety of in-store elements such as cleanliness, product placement displays, and store layout.
+Compared to survey questions that skew positive answers, mystery shopping can provide informal opinions and feedback on a variety of in-store elements such as cleanliness, product placement displays, and store layout.

 When considering mystery shopping as a market research study you must also take into account, a participant’s experience in a store only represents a single interaction with the staff and store location.

-A busy day, short staff or various other customer service elements can cause for a poor experience.
+A busy day, short staff, or various other customer service elements can cause a poor experience.
 This single instance may not truly represent a typical customer visit.